qluvio/mpv/DOCS/man/vo.rst

 ``tct``
     Color Unicode art video output driver that works on a text console.
-    Depends on support of true color by modern terminals to display the images at full color range.
+    By default depends on support of true color by modern terminals to display the images at full color range, but 256-colors outout is also supported (see below).
 On Windows it requires an ansi terminal such as mintty.

+    Since mpv 0.30.0, you may need to use ``--profile=sw-fast`` to get decent performance.

+    Note: the TCT image output is not synchronized with other terminal output from mpv, which can lead to broken images.
+The options ``--no-terminal`` or ``--really-quiet`` can help with that.

     ``--vo-tct-algo=<algo>``
         Select how to write the pixels to the terminal.